Blaizzy/mlx-embeddings/docs/Manpage.md

 any pull request or commit on GitHub or a "https://jenkins.brew.sh/job/..." testing job URL.

-* `--bottle`:
-  Handle bottles, pulling the bottle-update commit and publishing files on Bintray.
 * `--bump`:
   For one-formula PRs, automatically reword commit message to our preferred format.
 * `--clean`: